Crash Test Dummies: Mainstream success: 1991–1999

 During a hiatus between albums, Benjamin Darvill became the first Dummy to release solo material.
-Under the name Son Of Dave, Darvill first brought out the album B. Darvill's Wild West Show, followed with 01, both released on Benjamin's own label, Husky Records.
+Under the name Son Of Dave, Darvill first brought out the album B. Darvill's Wild West Show, followed with O1, both released on his own label, Husky Records.

 Post-mainstream career: 2000–2006

 The less-than-stellar commercial success of both A Worm's Life and Give Yourself a Hand resulted in the band feeling much more restricted by their label BMG, especially after the label rejected 35 songs during the production of Give Yourself a Hand.
-As a result, the band and the label parted ways, and Brad Roberts formed his own independent label "Cha-Ching Records" (later renamed to "Deep Fried Records").
+As a result, the band and the label parted ways, and Brad Roberts formed his own independent label, "Cha-Ching Records" (later renamed to "Deep Fried Records").

 Free from major-label restrictions, the Dummies surprised their fans in 2001 by putting their solo projects on hold for a fifth studio album and tour.
-After suffering a near-fatal car accident in the fall of 2000, Brad found himself recuperating in the town of Argyle, Nova Scotia.
-It was there that he met some local "lobster fishermen" who happened to be quite musically inclined - Kent Greene, Dave Morton, and Danny MacKenzie.
-Together, they recorded the bulk of I Don't Care That You Don't Mind, which was to have been Brad's first solo album.
-Later on, Ellen was brought in to record backing vocals for a few tunes, and Dan agreed to tour with Brad.
-When Ellen and Mitch agreed to tour as well, the Crash Test Dummies name was put on the record.
-This album saw the Dummies returning to their acoustic roots.
-Brad compared this album to the Dummies' first, The Ghosts That Haunt Me, though he calls it more atmospheric and polished.
+After suffering a near-fatal car accident in late 2000, Brad Roberts found himself recuperating in the town of Argyle, Nova Scotia.
+It was there that he met some local "lobster fishermen" who happened to be quite musically inclined – Kent Greene, Dave Morton, and Danny MacKenzie.
+Together, they recorded the bulk of I Don't Care That You Don't Mind, which was to have been Roberts' first solo album.
+Later on, Ellen Reid was brought in to record backing vocals for a few tunes, and Dan Roberts agreed to tour with his brother.
+When both Reid and Mitch Dorge agreed to tour as well, the Crash Test Dummies name was put on the record.
+The album saw the Dummies returning to their acoustic roots.
+Brad Roberts compared the album to the Dummies' first, The Ghosts That Haunt Me, though he called it more atmospheric and polished.

 Near the end of 2001, some new Dummies solo albums were released.
 First, Ellen Reid launched her debut solo effort, Cinderellen.

-Soon after, Brad Roberts' long-awaited double-live CD and rockumentary entitled Crash Test Dude were made available through MapleMusic.
+Soon after, Brad Roberts' long-awaited double-live CD and rockumentary, entitled Crash Test Dude, were made available through MapleMusic.

-2002 opened with the surprise of Mitch Dorge's debut album, As Trees Walking.
-On the CD, Mitch played almost all of the instruments, took some of the photos for the liner notes, and won a Prairie Music Award for Best Instrumental Recording.
+Dorge's surprise debut album, As Trees Walking, was released in early 2002.
+He played almost all of the instruments, took some of the photos for the liner notes, and won a Prairie Music Award for Best Instrumental Recording.

-Brad, Dan, and Ellen returned as Crash Test Dummies at the end of 2002 with Jingle All the Way, a long-rumoured Christmas album.
+Brad and Dan Roberts and Ellen Reid returned as Crash Test Dummies at the end of 2002 with Jingle All the Way, a long-rumoured Christmas album.

 In 2003, Puss 'n' Boots was released.
-Much like I Don't Care, the album began life as a Brad Roberts solo project.
+Much like I Don't Care, the album began life as a Brad Roberts' solo project.
 Co-written by Stuart Cameron, 13 songs were selected from a pool of 30.
-Ellen sang backing vocals and Dan played bass, though much of the music - funky grooves that would not have seemed out of place on Give Yourself A Hand - was performed by other musicians.
+Reid sang backing vocals and Dan Roberts played bass, though much of the music – funky grooves that would not have seemed out of place on Give Yourself A Hand – was performed by other musicians.

 Songs of the Unforgiven, the eighth studio album under the Crash Test Dummies name, was recorded not long after Puss 'n' Boots.